Khalidmamdou7/floating-point-unit/docs/Design.md

 ### Division Algorithm

-Note: The division algorithm is not yet implemented.
+We used the numerical method of Newton-Raphson to implement the division algorithm which was explained in the tutorial.

 ## Modules